 The only time the temperature in our room reached 22°C / 72°F was in the morning.
 By the time we returned from breakfast, it was back to 24°C / 75°F.

-The room gets a rating of 6/10, mostly due to the temperature situation.
+The room gets a rating of 6/10, primarily due to the temperature situation.

 Breakfast was included in our stay and consisted of an extensive cold buffet (meats, cheeses, fruit, bread, yogurt, etc.) and hot food that was cooked to order.

 Service at breakfast was fast and efficient.
 All of the food was high quality and well cooked.
 They even had oat milk as an alternative to cow’s milk!

 We asked the concierge to [hopefully] secure us three dinner reservations; two restaurants were attached to their sister hotel, Grand Park Hotel.
 The third was a local restaurant that the concierge recommended.

 We did not hear from the concierge by the end of the day, so I visited the desk the following day to see what reservations they were able to secure for us.